 - The snap cards are not camera specific.
 They give generic, illustrated information that will suit photographers with even more basic camera gear.

-- If you are specifically going out for a particular type of shoot, for example, portraits, landscape, macro, etc, just carry the snap cards that are relevant for the shoot and leave the rest at home.
+- If you are specifically going out for a particular type of shoot, for example, portraits, night photography, landscape, macro, etc, just carry the snap cards that are relevant to the shoot and leave the rest at home.

-- The cards well designed with lots of graphics, illustrations and sample images.
+- The cards are well-designed with lots of graphics, illustrations and sample images.
 This makes them easy to understand for people who may have less knowledge about photography.